 Wet'suwet'en land defenders and their supporters who oppose the construction of the pipeline are experiencing surveillance, harassment, intimidation, and unlawful arrest at the hands of the pipeline's private security company and the Royal Canadian Mounted Police (RCMP).
 Twenty land defenders were charged with criminal contempt (in June and July 2022) by the British Columbia Prosecution Service for allegedly disobeying an injunction order to stay away from pipeline construction sites, even though these sites are situated on the Nation's unceded, ancestral territory.
 Five of the land defenders pled guilty in December 2022, as a result of their bail conditions, which prohibited them from being on the Wet'suwet'en Nation's territory and any other frontline resistance against extractive projects across Canada.
-Five others had the charges dropped against them, and one is awaiting next steps.

-The remaining nine land defenders have already started trial in May 2023, or will go on trial in October 2023, and January 2024.
-If found guilty, they could be sentenced to prison.
+Several of the land defenders' trials have already started in May 2023 and will continue in January 2024.
+If found guilty they could be sentenced to prison.